Our 2018 LEAP program is now open and we are accepting applications for grants.

 - Proof of household income – pay stubs or OW or ODSP stub or Income tax return, a letter from the employer; (for all household members over the age of 18)

-- Bank statement from the most recent month. (for all bank account and for all members of the household over the age of 18)
+- Bank statement from the three most recent months.
+(This applies to all bank accounts and for all members of the household over the age of 18)

 Dixie Bloor Neighbourhood Centre will determine eligibility.
 To be eligible for a grant you must meet the following criteria:

-- Be an existing residential customer of Enersource
+- Be an existing residential customer of Alectra Utilities

 - Reside at the address for which there are arrears